kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 ## Add the brass current collector {pagestep}

-Make sure the large tubing holes of the [outer current collector with banana connector](fromstep){qty: 1} align with the endplate.
+Make sure the large tubing holes of the [outer current collector with banana connector][outer current collectors with banana connector](fromstep){qty: 1} align with the endplate.

 ## Add the negative grafoil current collector {pagestep}